ASPLOS 2020 tutorial

 Luca P. Carloni is Professor of Computer Science at Columbia University in the City of New York.
 He holds a Laurea Degree in Electronics Engineering from the University of Bologna and the MS and PhD degrees in Electrical Engineering and Computer Sciences from UC Berkeley.
 His research interests are in system-on-chip platforms and distributed embedded systems.
 He coauthored over one hundred and forty refereed papers.
 Luca received the NSF CAREER Award, the ONR Young Investigator Award, and an Alfred P. Sloan Research Fellowship.
 In 2013, Luca served as general chair of Embedded Systems Week.
 Luca is an IEEE Fellow.

 Paolo Mantovani is an Associate Research Scientist at Columbia University.
 He earned the MS in Electronic Engineering at Politecnico di Torino and the PhD in Computer Science at Columbia University.
 His PhD and current research interests include architecture design and system-level methodologies for the integration and programming of heterogeneous computing platforms.
-Paolo contributes to the open-source hardware community as the main architect of the Embedded Scalable Platforms architecture and FPGA emulation infrastructure.
+Paolo contributes to the open-source hardware community as the main architect of the ESP architecture and FPGA emulation infrastructure.